Ekskursantas/TweetDB/README.md

 ## Composite key

-In the table "location", the PRIMARY KEY is a composite of latitude and longitude and is then used as a foreign key in the tweets table
+The FOREIGN KEY in tweets table for location table PRIMARY KEY is composed of two table values latitude and longitude.

 ```postgresql
 CREATE TABLE tweets (